Elmwood, Illinois

 Elmwood is a city in Peoria County, Illinois, United States.
 The population was 2,097 at the 2010 census.
 Elmwood is part of the Peoria, Illinois Metropolitan Statistical Area.

 History

-The settlement is named after the mansion of William J. Phelps.
+The settlement was named after a beautiful community of elm trees near the mansion of William J. Phelps, and decided to call their settlement Elmwood.
+Phelps was the first postmaster and owned a barn that was part of the Underground Railroad.
+The town was platted in 1852.

 On the night of June 5, 2010, an elephant trunk tornado touched down in Elmwood, destroying city hall and other area buildings, bringing down limbs and power lines, and damaging the roof of a theater.
-There are plans to rebuild some of their most treasured buildings, such as the community center and city hall.
 Although Elmwood suffered a great deal from the tornado, many town businesses re-opened.